project-alice-assistant/docs/docs/setup/manual-install.md

 - Insert your 8 gig SD card into your computer and burn the Raspberry Pi OS image onto it
    - What means *burn the image*?
 Get rid of those matches, and have a look [here](https://www.raspberrypi.org/documentation/installation/installing-images/)
 - When your SD is flashed, unplug it and replug it, your computer should detect, among others, a new partition called `boot`
 - With your favorite text editor, create a new file on that partition.
-It is important, on Windows, that you do not right click and create a new text file!
-Open your text editor (hmmm [*notepad++*](https://notepad-plus-plus.org/) and do save it.
+It is important, on Windows, that you do not right-click and create a new text file!
+Open your text editor (hint: [*notepad++*](https://notepad-plus-plus.org/)) and do save it.
 Name the file `ssh`, **without any extension**.
 For Windows users, select `all types` instead of the default selected `Normal text file (.txt)`
 - Once saved, keep your ssh file open, and paste the following content into it
   ```
   country=CH